aleksigron/kokko/README.md

 You need to have the repository root as the working directory when running the project.

+The `kokko` target builds the static library containing the engine code.
+The `kokko-editor` target builds an editor executable that uses that engine library.

-The editor interface and workflow are in a very early state and are currently being worked on.
+The editor interface and workflow are in an early state and are currently being worked on.
 There are known issues when it comes to creating projects and content files.
 Feel free to report issues on GitHub.

-## Mesh format
-I'm using a proprietary model export script for Blender.
-More information in docs/mesh_file_format.md.
-The motivation behind using a custom format is to better understand the content pipeline.
-At the time of making this decision, there was no widely used efficient format.
-I'm considering implementing support for glTF as a content format, as it is quite fit for the purpose.

 ## Tools
 [GLFW](https://github.com/glfw/glfw) is used to manage OpenGL context, windows and read input.